xanderrybalov/music-sneaky-bot/README.md

 # music-sneaky-bot

-Simple Telegram Bot is written in JS that downloads mp3 from Youtube videos.
+Simple Telegram Bot written in JS that downloads mp3 from Youtube videos.

-## How use this?
+# Installation

+Set your bot's token, username and other settings in .env,

+create .env file like

+TELEGRAM_TOKEN = "321323TOKEN"
+PORT = 5001

+then execute:

-`npm run dev`
+npm run dev
 or
-`npm run start`
+npm run start